 This week we will implement a small portion of the stack-based language Postscript, a language designed to describe graphical images.
-When you create a Postscript file with gnuplot or other tools, you actually create a file that contains a program, written in this language.
+When you create a Postscript file or print to a PostScript printer, you actually create a file that contains a program written in this language.
 A printer or viewer interprets that program to render the image described by the file.
-The lab is described in Section 9.5 of Bailey.

-Read the assignment and prepare a design for the program before Wednesday's class so that you can start working right away.
+The lab is described in Section 10.5 of Bailey.
+Read the assignment and prepare a design for the program before lab so that you can start working right away.